Marker Logo

 Industry & Commerce.
 A significant historical year for this entry is 1920.

 Location.
 37° 21.378′ N, 122° 1.495′ W. Marker is in Sunnyvale, California, in Santa Clara County.
-Marker can be reached from East Remington Drive.
+It can be reached from East Remington Drive.
 Touch for map.
 Marker is at or near this postal address: 570 East Remington Drive, Sunnyvale CA 94087, United States of America.
 Touch for directions.

 Prune Capital of the World Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, August 17, 2020
+Photographed by Andrew Ruppenstein, August 17, 2020

 2. Prune Capital of the World Marker - wide view